What do I need to do to get the healthy mind and body I want?

 Try the following:

-- Eliminate or dramatically reduce your consumption of acid addictions
+1. Eliminate or dramatically reduce your consumption of acid addiction.

-- Use your common sense!
+2. Use your common sense.
 Say no to the following addictions: caffeine, sugar, whites, vinegar, alcohol, nicotine and drugs.
-Associate yourself to the consequences and break your pattern.
+Learn about the consequences and break your pattern.

-- Alkalize!
+3. Alkalize!
 When you are consuming at least 70-80% alkaline, life-giving foods, your body will naturally decrease its desire for these addictions.
+Don’t return to your old food choices when you start to feel the cravings go away.

 For a detailed and comprehensive guide, download our printable infographic on The 12 Principles of Master Health.